Everything You Should Know About Functional Nutrition

 If one thing is not working at its optimal level, like your sleeping habits, for example, that can cause a negative trickle effect through your whole body.

 How Is Functional Nutrition Different From Standard Nutrition?

-While many of the standard health guidelines are generally helpful, such as the recommendations to eat more whole foods and less processed foods, focus on nutrient-dense food and beverages, and limiting sugars, saturated fats, and sodium, they do not take the individual needs of one person in mind.
+While many of the standard health guidelines are generally helpful, such as the recommendations to eat more whole foods and limit sugars, they do not account for the individual needs of one person.

-Standard nutrition does not take the whole body into consideration, but only looks at the food consumed, unlike functional nutrition.
+Standard nutrition doesn't take the whole body into consideration but only looks at the food consumed, unlike functional nutrition.